|Values are valid only on day of printing.|

 5-Hydroxyindoleacetic acid (5-HIAA) is the major metabolite of serotonin and is excreted in the urine.
 Intestinal carcinoid tumors along with neuroendocrine tumors can produce excess amounts of 5-HIAA and serotonin especially in individuals with carcinoid syndrome.
 Carcinoid syndrome is characterized by carcinoid tumors, flushing, heart disease, and hepatomegaly.
-Normally 1% to 3% of dietary tryptophan is metabolized to serotonin.
-However, as much as 50% of tryptophan is converted to serotonin in patients with the intestinal carcinoid syndrome.

 Measurement of 5-HIAA in a 24-hour urine specimen can diagnose carcinoid disease with a high specificity.

 Biochemical diagnosis and monitoring of intestinal carcinoid syndrome

 Elevated excretion of 5-hydroxyindoleacetic acid is a probable indicator of the presence of a serotonin-producing tumor, if pharmacological and dietary artifacts have been ruled out.

 Intake of food with a high content of serotonin (avocados, dates, eggplant, all fruit [including bananas, cantaloupe, grapefruit, kiwifruit, melons, pineapple, plantains, plums], all nuts [including hickory nuts, butternuts, pecans, walnuts], and tomatoes and tomato products) within 48 hours of the urine collection could result in falsely elevated 5-hydroxyindoleacetic acid (5-HIAA) excretion.